okrg/studio-shed/wp-content/plugins/optinmonster/readme.txt

 = Can I use OptinMonster to make a WooCommerce popup? =

-Yes, you can easily create a custom WooCommerce popup using our OptinMonster WooCommerce popup maker.
+Yes, you can easily create a custom WooCommerce popup using our WooCommerce integration.

-Here are unique WooCommerce popup campaigns that you can create:
+Here are unique WooCommerce campaigns that you can create:

-* WooCommerce discount popup
+* WooCommerce discounts
-* WooCommerce spin a wheel coupon popup
+* WooCommerce coupon wheels
-* WooCommerce exit popup
+* WooCommerce exit popups
-* WooCommerce product popup
-* WooCommerce upsell popups
+* WooCommerce upsells
-* WooCommerce cross-sell popup
+* WooCommerce cross-sells
-* WooCommerce cart abandonment popup
+* WooCommerce cart abandonment campaigns
-* WooCommerce sales popup
+* WooCommerce sales popups
-* WooCommerce free shipping popup
+* WooCommerce free shipping bars
-* WooCommerce countdown timer popup
+* WooCommerce countdown timers

 ... and many more.

-The best part is that OptinMonster popup targeting feature lets you customize your popups based on specific WooCommerce triggers like: what items they have in cart, total shopping cart value, user's geolocation, and more.
+The best part is that OptinMonster popup targeting feature lets you customize your campaigns based on specific WooCommerce triggers like: what items they have in cart, total shopping cart value, geolocation, and more.

 = Which design elements / form fields can I add in OptinMonster popups? =

 We made OptinMonster popup builder to be both easy and powerful.

-Here are the popup fields that comes with the OptinMonster popup builder:
+Here are the elements available in the OptinMonster popup builder:

-* Optin Form fields - great for newsletter popups
+* Optin Form fields - great for newsletter subscriptions
-* Image field - great for adding images in popup
+* Image field - great for adding images
 * Video field - great for creating video popups
-* Button Field - great for adding call-to-action in popups
+* Button Field - great for adding call-to-action buttons
-* Countdown Timer field - great for holiday sales popups
+* Countdown Timer field - great for holiday sales timers
 * Coupon Wheel field - great for spin to win coupon popups
-* Chatbot field - great for creating messenger bot popups
+* Chatbot field - great for Facebook messenger
 * Yes / No field - great for creating multi-step popups
-* Text field - easily add / customize text and headlines in popups
+* Text field - easily add / customize text and headlines
-* HTML field - add any custom HTML or shortcode in popup
+* HTML field - add any custom HTML or shortcode
-* Icon field - add custom FontAwesome icons inside popups
+* Icon field - add custom FontAwesome icons
-* Spacer field - add spacing in between popup elements
+* Spacer field - add spacing
-* Divider field - add divider styles in popups
+* Divider field - add dividers
-* Columns field - create multi-column popup layouts
+* Columns field - create multi-column layouts
-* Google ReCAPTCHA field - reduce popup form spam with Google ReCAPTCHA
+* Google ReCAPTCHA field - reduce form spam with Google ReCAPTCHA
-* GDPR privacy checkbox - make your popup GDPR compliant
+* GDPR privacy checkbox - make your campaign GDPR compliant

-Using the HTML field, you can add tons of custom popup elements through iFrame embeds or WordPress shortcode.
+Using the HTML field, you can add tons of custom elements through iFrame embeds or WordPress shortcode.
 Here are some examples:

-* Quiz popups
+* Quizzes
-* Contact form popups
+* Contact forms
-* Survey popups
+* Surveys
-* Popular post popups
+* Popular posts
-* Related post popups
+* Related posts
-* WooCommerce product popups
+* WooCommerce products
-* Payment form popups
+* Payment forms
-* Webinar registration popup
+* Webinar registrations
-* Image gallery popup
+* Image galleries
-* Banner ad popup
+* Banner ads
-* Live chat popup
+* Live chat
-* GDPR popup
+* GDPR notices
-* Terms and Conditions popup
+* Terms and Conditions
-* WordPress login form popup
+* WordPress login forms
-* WordPress user registration popup
+* WordPress user registration
-* Click to call popup
+* Click to call buttons
-* Announcement notification popup
+* Announcement notifications
-* Push notification popup
+* Push notifications

 ... and a whole lot more.
-Basically if another WordPress plugin or third-party apps provide a shortcode or iFrame, then you can embed that inside OptinMonster popups.
+If another WordPress plugin or third-party apps provide a shortcode or iFrame, then you can embed that inside OptinMonster campaigns.

 = Do popups really work?
 Show me the results =

-Yes, popups are popular because they are proven to increase subscribers and sales.

-Here are just a few popup success stories from OptinMonster customers:
+Here are just a few success stories from OptinMonster customers:

 > Before using OptinMonster, our website conversion rate was 2-3%, as expected.
 Since using OptinMonster, we have been able to improve conversion rates to 5.75%, a 189% increase.<br>
 > Adam Rowles (<a href="https://optinmonster.com/case-study-inbound-marketing-increased-conversions-189-lead-magnets/?utm_source=orgplugin&utm_medium=link&utm_campaign=wpreadme" rel="friend">See Case Study</a>)